lalvarezguillen/monerod-node-vps/README.md

-### Creates a public Monero node on a VPS
+### Ansible tool to create/manage public Monero nodes.

-The purpose of this project is to simplify the creation and maintenance of **public** Monero nodes on virtual private servers.
+The purpose of this project is to simplify the creation and maintenance of **public** Monero nodes; specially on virtual private servers, but in general on any linux machine where you have access.
 Where maintenance involves the following tasks:

 * Upgrading Monero version.
 * Enabling, disabling and updating flags passed to `monerod`.